gajus/vlad/README.md

 **This library is in active development.
 Code critique, suggestions and flagging issues is much appreciated.
 However, I do not advise to use it.
 Instead, please watch/star the library and I will update you when first stable release is ready.**

+## Naming

+Vlad is a Doctor, he has a routine to performe tests on subjects.

+Each test contains assertions.
+You assess these assertions against input.

+Selector cannot appear more than once in the test.
+This is done intentionally

 ## Documentation

 [Documentation](http://anuary.com/vlad/) and [Usage Examples](http://anuary.com/vlad/) are written using code examples with inline documentation.